v-trof/Ripple.js/readme.md

 ripple.bindTo(manyNodes) //will trigger on any of these
 ```

-Or watching all elements matching a selector
+This is how you can tell Ripple.js to watch any element matching a selector
 ```javascript
 //will trigger on any element mathching given selector ripple.watch('button') ripple.watch('#demo-2 button')
 ```

-Unbinding
+This is how you can remove all listeners (rippleBind is the same for ripple.bindTo)
 ```javascript
 var rippleBind = ripple.watch('#demo-2 button')
 rippleBind.remove()
 ```

 ## Customization
-#### Full set of props
+### Full set of props
 ```javascript
 {
   color: "#fafafa", //{string} background color (like in CSS)